'Going To Be' is SAMH’s campaign on children and young people’s mental health.

 It’s got to change.
 Mental health support for children and young people requires review, refocus and investment in early intervention services to help young people at the earliest opportunity.

 There is much to do, and over the life of ‘Going To Be’ we’ll be campaigning for change.
 But we think three key actions need to happen now:

-- By 2018, create a programme to train all school staff in mental health
+- Create a programme to train all school staff in mental health

 - By 2020, provide counselling services across Scotland’s schools